 - 2.7.42.
 As a first sub-condition, the default rate of the sponsor should be 0.5% or lower. - 2.7.43.
 In addition, the IORP should be able to demonstrate that the sponsor has sufficient financial strength to cover the value of sponsor support required to balance the stressed common balance sheet.
 For this purpose, the "value required to balance the common balance sheet" should be taken equal to (liabilities financial assets on the stressed common balance sheet).
-This sub-condition would be fulfilled if the value required to balance the stressed common balance sheet the stressed common balance sheet would not exceed the maximum value of sponsor support.
-The liability should be the value of the liabilities in the common balance sheet. - 2.7.44.
+This sub-condition would be fulfilled if the value required to balance the stressed common balance sheet.
+This sub-condition would be fulfilled if the value required to balance the stressed common balance sheet in the stressed common balance sheet. - 2.7.44.
 If these two sub-conditions are fulfilled, sponsor support can be included in the common balance sheet as a balancing item.